Visiting Devon Heritage Centre

 National Express coaches from places to the north and east of Exeter stop at the Park and Ride bus stop on Honiton Road, to the rear of Great Moor House, the building which contains the Devon Heritage Centre.
 Coaches and buses travelling from the west of Exeter stop at the bus station in the centre of the city.
 Passengers travelling on to Great Moor House from the bus station must change to the PR Red (Honiton Road), one of the Park and Ride bus services, which departs from Paris Street every 12 minutes, or the 56, which runs from the Exeter bus station once an hour.

-To reach the front entrance of Great Moor House from the Honiton Road bus stop, follow the pedestrian signs to the Devon Record Office by walking along the footpath to the right-hand front corner of the building, cross the road, and take the steps or the ramp up to the main entrance.
+To reach the front entrance of Great Moor House from the Honiton Road bus stop, follow the pedestrian signs to the Devon Heritage Centre by walking along the footpath to the right-hand front corner of the building, cross the road, and take the steps or the ramp up to the main entrance.

 Local bus services from Exeter city centre